Skip to content

 How do I get from Kagoshima Airport to the city centre? +

-Take the airport limousine bus to Kagoshima-Chuo Station: about ¥1,500, roughly 40 minutes, departures around every 20 minutes, run by Nangoku Kotsu and Kagoshima Kotsu.
-Buy at the machine or tap a contactless card, IC card or pay cash on board — no reservation needed.
-There is no train to the airport, so the bus (or a pricier taxi over the 30 km) is the way in.
+Take the airport limousine bus to Kagoshima-Chuo Station: ¥1,500 for adults, approximately 40 minutes, departures roughly every 20 minutes.
+Run jointly by Nangoku Kotsu and Kagoshima Kotsu.
+No reservation needed — buy at the machine, tap a contactless card, use a Rapica IC card or pay cash on board.
+There is no train to the airport.
+A taxi covers the same 30 km for several times the bus fare; it is a convenience choice, not a value one.

-Do I need a visa to visit Japan, and is JESTA required in 2026? +
+Do I need a visa for Japan, and is JESTA required in 2026? +

-Ordinary-passport holders of around 74 countries enter visa-free for short stays — usually 90 days, though some nationalities get up to six months and a few get only 15 or 30 days, so check your own.
-Everyone else needs a visa or eVisa arranged in advance.
-JESTA, Japan’s planned electronic travel authorisation, is NOT in force: the enabling law passed parliament on 29 May 2026, but the system is targeted for fiscal 2028 and is not required for any 2026 trip.
+Ordinary-passport holders from around 74 countries enter visa-free for short stays — usually 90 days, though the duration varies by nationality.
+UK, German, Irish, Swiss, Austrian, Liechtenstein and Mexican passport holders can get up to six months; Thai and Indonesian nationals get 15 days; Brunei and Qatar get 30.
+Check Japan’s Ministry of Foreign Affairs list for your specific passport.
+Nationals outside the exemption list need a visa or eVisa arranged before travel.
+JESTA — Japan’s planned electronic travel authorisation — is not operational in 2026.
+The enabling legislation passed parliament on 29 May 2026, but the system is targeted for fiscal 2028 and is not required for any trip this year.

 Does Kagoshima Airport have a Priority Pass lounge? +

-Can I visit an onsen or Kagoshima city on a layover? +
+Can I visit an onsen on a layover? +

 Where is Kagoshima Airport and how far is the city? +

-The airport is in Kirishima, about 30 km northeast of central Kagoshima — inland, not in the city.
-The city centre is roughly 40 minutes away by limousine bus.
-The Kirishima hot-spring area is actually closer, about 35 minutes by direct bus.
+The airport is in Kirishima, approximately 30 km northeast of central Kagoshima — inland, not in the city.
+The city centre is roughly 40 minutes by limousine bus.
+The Kirishima hot-spring area is actually closer to the airport than the city is, about 35 minutes by direct bus.

 Which airlines fly from Kagoshima Airport? +

-ANA and JAL dominate the domestic schedule, with Peach and Jetstar Japan as the low-cost options and Fuji Dream Airlines and Solaseed Air on regional routes.
-Japan Air Commuter (the southern-islands carrier) and Skymark are headquartered here.
-International routes are limited — Korean Air, Eastar Jet and Jeju Air to Seoul, China Airlines to Taipei, plus seasonal China and Hong Kong services.
+ANA and JAL dominate the domestic schedule.
+Low-cost domestic options are Peach and Jetstar Japan; Fuji Dream Airlines and Solaseed Air cover regional routes.
+Japan Air Commuter — the southern-islands carrier — and Skymark Airlines are both headquartered at KOJ.
+International routes are limited: Korean Air, Eastar Jet and Jeju Air fly Seoul; China Airlines flies Taipei; China and Hong Kong services are seasonal.

 Can I see Sakurajima from the airport? +

 On a clear day, yes — from the terminal viewing areas and from Sky Lounge Nanohana.
-Actually visiting the volcano means going into Kagoshima city and taking a bay ferry, which is beyond a short layover, so the airport view is the realistic option on a connection.
+Actually visiting the volcano means going into Kagoshima city and taking a ferry across the bay, which is not feasible on a short connection.
+The airport view is the practical option on any layover.

 Do I need to fill in an arrival form for Japan? +

-Register on Visit Japan Web before you land to get QR codes for the immigration and customs counters, which is faster than the paper forms at a busy international hall.
-Paper forms are still available if you skip the online step.
-It is a procedure to speed entry, not a separate permit.
+Register on Visit Japan Web before you land to receive QR codes for the immigration and customs counters — faster than the paper forms at a busy international arrival hall.
+Paper forms remain available if you skip the online step.
+It is a processing procedure to speed entry, not a separate permit or authorisation.

 Item Detail